l-georgieva/task-application/README.md

 -TomEE with Hibernate and MVC

-          -TomEE Hibernate Setup - /TomEE will take care of the database connection and the Entity Manager Factory /
+          -TomEE Hibernate Setup - /TomEE take care of the database connection and the Entity Manager Factory /

           -Persistence Setup - /persistence.xml set as a reference to the resources in TomEE /